ajtock/NGS_intro_Cambridge_SysBio/README.md

 To this end, these are the steps in the pipeline that we will work through sequentially:

 1. Evaluation of sequencing read quality, including at the level of individual bases
-2. Removal of contaminants (e.g., sequencing adapters) and low-quality bases
+2. Removal of technical sequences (e.g., sequencing adapters) and low-quality bases
 3. Alignment of reads (L*er*) to a reference genome (Col-0)
 4. Filtering of alignments based on the quality of these mappings to the reference genome
 5. Detection of DNA sequence differences between the L*er* and Col-0 genomes (variant calling)